 - Wouldn't Hurt a Child: Played with.
 She did threaten to kill Nadya and even trapped her with a grenade inside a magic barrier once, but she warned Anton just in time so he could disassemble it and save his daughter.
-Later, Geser assures Anton he is acquainted with her well enough that he knows she'd never hurt a little kid.
+Later, Gesar assures Anton he is acquainted with her well enough that he knows she'd never hurt a little kid.

 The Balance Between Good and Evil organization, which leads and controls both Watches.

 A Light Other introduced early in the novel Night Watch who is initially unaware of The Masquerade and as a result, kills Dark Others who he wrongly believes to be pure evil.

 - Retired Monster: He became a Higher Vampire though killing several young girls and feels no remorse, but has sort of "mellowed" to the extent that he left the Day Watch to become an Inquisitor.

 - Worf Effect: He is defeated by Kostya after he gets Fuaran, though being - possibly- equal to Geser and Zabulon.
 Justified, as the Kostya became an Absolute Other.

 A Dark Other Mage who started out on the Day Watch (in the eponymous novel), but later joined the Inquisition.

 - Affably Evil: Noble Demon, though, he gets way darker in New Watch.